Argentine cuisine: Alcoholic beverages

 The consumption of alcoholic beverages in Argentina is similar to that of the United States and somewhat lower than the Western European average.
 Argentines enjoy a variety of alcoholic beverages and Argentina can boast a varied array of elaboraciones, whether industrial or artisanal.
 Besides beer and wine, Argentines frequently drink cider (here again, the heritage comes from Spain and Italy, more precisely from Asturias and Campania).
 Cider is the most popular beverage of the middle and lowers economic classes at Christmas and New Year (the upper classes proverbially preferring to celebrate with locally produced champagne, although real old-line "creole" aristocrats will still drink cider, which is much more traditional).

-Other widely consumed spirits are aguardiente (firewater) made from sugar cane, known as caña quemada ("burnt cane") or, simply, 'caña ("cane").
+Other widely consumed spirits are aguardiente (firewater) made from sugar cane, known as caña quemada ("burnt cane") or, simply, 'caña' ("cane").
 A folkloric note about caña quemada: until 21 June it is traditional to drink caña quemada with ruda macho (a variant of common rue), it is supposed that this mixture prevents the flu and other illnesses.
 Caña competes, mainly in rural areas, with gin ("ginebra"—as in the Dutch kind of gin.)

 The bitter spirit Fernet, and particularly the Italian brand Fernet-Branca, is highly popular in Argentina.
 (A study in 2017 found that Argentines consume more than 75% of all fernet produced globally.)
 Fernet is most commonly enjoyed as a mixed drink with Coca-Cola.
 Given Fernet's qualities as a digestive aid, it is a common choice for an after-dinner digestif.

 There are many artisanally produced liqueurs (distilled, flavoured alcoholic beverages) in Argentina, for example, those flavoured with orange, egg, anise, coffee, cherry and, inevitably, dulce de leche.
-The Hesperidina is a type of liqueur made from orange peels, invented in Argentina around 1890.
+The Hesperidina is a type of vermouth made from orange peels, invented in Argentina around 1890.
 One may also encounter chitronchelo or (in Italian) citronella, based on lemon.
 This beverage arrived with immigrants from the Mezzogiorno and is produced both artisanally and industrially (for example, at Mar del Plata).